-The initial Liquidity Provider for each Liquidity Facility will be National Australia Bank Limited, acting through its New York Branch.
+The initial Liquidity Provider for each Liquidity Facility will be Commonwealth Bank of Australia, New York Branch.
 The Liquidity Provider meets the Liquidity Threshold Rating.

 DESCRIPTION OF THE INTERCREDITOR AGREEMENT

 The following summary describes the material provisions of the Intercreditor Agreement (the "Intercreditor Agreement") among the Trustees, the Liquidity Provider and Wilmington Trust, National Association, as subordination agent (the "Subordination Agent").
 The summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Intercreditor Agreement, which will be filed as an exhibit to a Current Report on Form 8-K to be filed by United with the Commission.